-John Oliver Explains Why It's Time to Update Federal Marijuana Laws
+John Oliver explains why it's time to update federal marijuana laws

 "If you have marijuana right now, even if you are acting completely legally according to your state, you may still be in serious jeopardy," Oliver said.
 "And that's not your weed-induced paranoia talking."

-The Last Week Tonight host also pointed to attorney general Jeff Sessions' history of opposing marijuana use to show why current legislative attempts to finally reclassify the drug may be doomed.
+The Last Week Tonight host also pointed to Attorney General Jeff Sessions' history of opposing marijuana use to show why current legislative attempts to finally reclassify the drug may be doomed.